ptitSeb/gl4es/README.md

  * 1 : Change Blend GL_SRC_ALPHA, GL_ONE to GL_ONE, GL_ONE (can be usefull for Xash3D engine)

 ##### LIBGL_VERSION
-Control the glGetString version
- * 0 : Default, nothing special
- * 1 : Overide version string (should be in the form of "1.x")
+Control the glGetString version.
+Overide version string (should be in the form of "1.x")

 ##### LIBGL_BATCH
 Experimental: Batch mode (fuse of contigous Display list, to limit Draw calls)